stphdenis/aurelia-apollo-bind/README.md

 ## Parameters

-Each time you change the contactId, a new query is done.
+Each time you change the `detailsId` property, a new query is done.

 ```typescript
 import { ApolloBind } from 'aurelia-apollo-bind';